esengendo/E2E-Retail-Project/README.md

-# Few Shot Prompting with Google Palm, LangChain, MySQL, and Streamlit
+# IntelliQuery: End-to-End Text-to-SQL Conversion and Database Querying Application using Few Shot Prompting with Google Palm, LangChain, MySQL, and Streamlit

 ## Overview

 This application showcases the integration of Few Shot Prompting using Google Palm, LangChain, MySQL, and Streamlit to enable natural language interactions with a Large Language Model (LLM) for generating and executing SQL queries.
-The application is particularly adept at extracting data from backend data stores or APIs using the "Retrieval Augmented Generation" (RAG) approach.
+The application is particularly adept at extracting data from a backend SQL database using the "Retrieval Augmented Generation" (RAG) approach.

+## Objective:

+I developed a seamless integration tool combining Google Palm and LangChain with my custom-built MySQL database for the Threadz E-Store, and Streamlit.
+This application is designed to enable intuitive and efficient data extraction using Few Shot Prompting.
+It focuses on streamlining both data querying and extraction processes, thereby enhancing the efficiency and intuitiveness of SQL database handling.
+This tool empowers users with streamlined access to essential data insights, simplifying the retrieval of complex datasets.

 ## Features